christocarr/Quiz-You/README.md

 Can't show less than three answers.
 If two answers are sent to the DOM a value of undefined is shown for the third.

-Need to display html and js syntax to display relevant questions(template literals).
-Also, need to set up the instructions with template literals
+Need to display html and js syntax to display relevant questions.